NixM0nk3y/project-alpaca/README.md

 Wordpress data storage is backed by SQLite which is replicated into S3 storage via [litestream](https://litestream.io/).
 Previous state is restored to the lambda on cold-start.
 Concurrent access to the datastore by multiple lambdas is conveniently ignored and likely to be unstable.

+*NOTE:* the stack uses a `arm64`` architecture and will require docker builds of the supporting lambda software.
+This will require a reasonable amount of [cross-architecture docker builds](https://www.docker.com/blog/multi-arch-images/) ( we require php with modern SQLite support ).

 ![diagram](_media/Architecture.png ':size=25%')

 ## Useful commands